ministryofjustice/security-guidance/docs/enterprise-it-infrastructure.md

 # Enterprise IT - Infrastructure

-We have developed a series of logging requirements for Enterprise IT infrastructure, such as underlying networks, network services and directory services at different maturity tiers in order to support defensive cyber security, such as detecting breaches.
+We have developed a series of logging requirements for Enterprise IT infrastructure.
+For example, at different maturity tiers. underlying networks network services directory services
+This is in order to support defensive cyber security, such as detecting breaches.

 ## Baseline Maturity Tier